thalespaiva/bgphijack/README.md

 for classification of Valley-Free paths, which is one definition for non-suspicious paths.

 In `ProbLink`, you will find ProbLink's inferred relationships for 01/01/2019.
-This file is decompress to facilitate its usage directly from cloners of this repository.
+This file is decompressed to facilitate its usage directly from clones of this repository.
 The file corresponds to [this compressed file from the ProbLink project](https://yuchenjin.github.io/problink-as-relationships/20190101.tar.gz)

 # License